huangstc/zebra_go/README.md

 ```

 ## Generate Training/Test Data
-The model is trained by human games.
-It is recommended to train it with professional or strong amateur players games.
-[Sensei's library](https://senseis.xmp.net/?GoDatabases) lists some databases of game records.
+The model is trained on human games.
+It is recommended to train it with professional or strong amateur players' games.
+[Sensei's library](https://senseis.xmp.net/?GoDatabases) lists some databases of Go game records.

 Assume you have collected some records in SGF format and put them in ```/tmp/training_sgf``` and ```/tmp/test_sgf``` respectively.
 Edit ```scripts/train.sh``` to set inputs and outputs:

 ```
 # Generate data sets from these SGF files.
 SGF_TRAINING="/tmp/training_sgf"
-SGF_TEST="`/tmp/test_sgf"
+SGF_TEST="/tmp/test_sgf"

 # Training data and test data will be written to these locations.
 TRAINING_RIO="/tmp/training_rio/data"